cicsdev/cics-java-liberty-restapp-ext/RunningLinkToLiberty.md

 Running the Link to Liberty examples
 ====================================

-The Link to Liberty samples are provided as COBOL programs, which `EXEC CICS LINK` to a Java method which has the `@CICSProgram` annotation.
-Note that the ability to LINK to a program defined as a POJO in Liberty is available when using:
+The Link to Liberty samples are provided as COBOL programs with associated Java classes, which demonstrate `EXEC CICS LINK` to a Java method which has the `@CICSProgram` annotation.
+Note that the ability to link to a program defined as a POJO in Liberty is available when using:

 * CICS TS V5.3 with [APAR PI63005](http://www-01.ibm.com/support/docview.wss?uid=swg1PI63005)
 * CICS TS V5.4

-Annotations must be enabled in the development environment for the LINKable programs to be defined automatically when the application is deployed.
-Add the `cicsts:link-1.0` feature to `server.xml` to enable the automatic creation of a CICS PROGRAM definition.
+Annotations must be enabled in the development environment, and the `cicsts:link-1.0` feature added to `server.xml`.

-## LINK to Liberty
+## Link to Liberty

 Each of the examples are initiated as a transaction from a CICS terminal, and invoke the method in the indicated Java class.